What is it for?

 -

 - Start time: Determines when the circles appear.
-If left blank all the points will appear at once.
-If selected, creates a timeline and shows dots over time.
+If left blank, all the points will appear at once.
+If selected, it creates a timeline and shows dots over time.
 The date format must be specified in the settings panel.

 - Animation group: Use this to animate points between different values at different times in the timeline.
 Rows with the same content will animate from one set of values to another based on their start time.